SKU08/Gametheory/README.md

 # Gametheory IIT2021210

 ## Project Description
-This project is a **booking app** for a sports technology company's operations team.
+This project is a **court booking app** designed for a sports technology company's operations team.
 The app allows users to book courts, view available slots, and manage sports-related bookings.
-It also allows admins or managers to modify predefined slots.
+Admins or managers can also add, edit, or modify predefined time slots for each court.
+It is built using Node.js, Express.js for the backend, and MongoDB as the database for managing court, slot, and booking information.

 ## College ID
 **IIT2021210**